cperales/TangoSolutions/README.md

 Licensed under the MIT License (see [LICENSE](LICENSE) for details).

-This repository is aimed to simulate and compute solutions from Tango game.

 ## Exporting solutions
 Run the following command to generate a small set of solved boards used by the web demo.
 The results will be saved to `docs/solutions.json`.